flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/failures.md

 - When configured in the "repeat" or "Once" arming modes, the timer will start right away.
 - When configured in the "Take Off" arming, the timer will start once FLEX or TOGA thrust is set for the first time.

+!!! info "Timer Condition"
+    The timer is running when the generator mode icon is Blue.

 ![failures-timed.png](../../assets/flypados3/failures-timed.png){loading=lazy}